legattivet-creator/vetmedrec-legal/README.md

-# VetConnect — Legal Information
+# VetMedRec — Legal Information

-This repository contains the official legal documents for the VetConnect application.
+This repository contains the official legal documents for the VetMedRec application.

 ## Available documents
 - Privacy Policy